 Denise soon hires male cops less because of their ability and more on how good they look.

-Finally, in the series finale, The Chanels are arrested as the Red Devil despite the fact the "evidence" against them is so flimsy a first-year law student could plow a hole through it.
+Finally, in the season 1 finale, The Chanels are arrested as the Red Devil despite the fact the "evidence" against them is so flimsy a first-year law student could plow a hole through it.

 Justified in The Sopranos.
 New Jersey gives its local governments a lot of power and there is a very strong town-centric mindset.
 Where Tony and his gang operates (Essex and Hudson counties) is essentially a city of 1.4 million people divided in 34 separate municipilities.
 Consequently, police forces are weakened by division: the towns with the most crime tend to be the poorest and most underfunded (and therefore most likely to be corrupt), while the ones with the cash to fund a good police force tend to be low-crime anyway, with cops mostly focusing on traffic violations and adolescent shenanigans rather than Mob business.
 So the task of stopping the gang is left to the FBI, as shown throughout the series.